-Made from all natural household materials, these quick and easy wood stains are super effective, long lasting, and low cost (less than 10% of those in the store)!
+Made from all natural household materials, these quick and easy DIY wood stains are super effective, long lasting, and very low cost!
 And they are better for our planet as well – no solvents and no VOCs !

 Now let’s talk about DIY wood stains!
 The first 4 basic recipes are various mixtures of vinegar and metal.
+Why?

-I started with 4 jars ( 3 in photo, don’t ask me why! ) to test various types of vinegar and metal: ( Some of the helpful resources are affiliate links.
+I started with 4 jars to test various types of vinegar and metal: ( Some of the helpful resources are affiliate links.
 Full disclosure here. )